TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

  - is there any notification about the order successfulness / cancellation
  - is there any notification about extreme amount of items in basket / bill

+Integration tests to find out the payment process in case of electronic payment possible then:
+- in case of unsuccessful payment how can the component handle the form
+    - re-set to original value
+    - re-set to default value
+    - is re-set something or leave blank

 ### Reporting, Bugs

 #### What steps would you follow when you find a defect?
 Should be communicated to the developer in a well documented form:
-- conditions under which this bug is occurring
+- *conditions* under which this bug is occurring
-- excepted and actual state of operation
+- *excepted* and *actual* state of operation
 - gather and insert any relevant logs.
 - attach every important circumstances about the system:
-    - OS / platform / browser / software version information
+    - *OS / platform / browser / software version* information
 in order to provide clear and specific steps to reproduce the issue, so the developer can get the exact failure reason.

 #### Talk about common test reports, and about their details.